leo/args/README.md

   options // An object containing the options that have been used }
 ```
+- **aliases:** If an array was passed through at this parameter, args will use it as an array of aliases for the command.

 Using an initializer is currently only recommended if your command doesn't need special/different options than the binary in which you're defining it.
 The reason for this is that the "options" argument of the upper function will contain the options registered within the current binary.